 MRP is only one method of creating the initial supply plan.
 A complete supply planning always has two components.

-- The Initial Supply Plan: The is the planning of production orders and purchase requisitions to bring into facilities.
-This brings material into the supply network, and schedules production (more detailed production planning is performed further on in the workflow by a specialized production planning application).
+- The Initial Supply Plan: The planning of production orders and purchase requisitions to bring into facilities.
+This brings material into the supply network and schedules production (more detailed production planning is performed further on the workflow by a specialized production planning application).

-- The Deployment Plan: The second component is the deployment plan where planned stock transfers are created to push material between the internal locations and finally out to wholesale or retail locations.
-This is performed in systems that use MRP with DRP, or distribution requirements planning.
+- The second component is the deployment plan, where planned stock transfers are created to push material between the internal locations and finally out to wholesale or retail locations.
+This is performed in systems that use MRP with DRP or distribution requirements planning.

 Supply planning has two other planning runs.
-One is the capacity leveling which seeks to balance the projected demand with the capacity (for both the supply and production capacity), and the second is redeployment, where stock already in the supply network is repositioned.
+One is capacity leveling, which seeks to balance the projected demand with the capacity (for both the supply and production capacity).
+The second is redeployment, where stock already in the supply network is repositioned.

 The History of MRP

-MRP was developed in the 1960’s in the US, and incorporated into software and rolled out to companies in the 1970’s in most the developed countries.
-Reorder point planning has been integrated into software roughly ten years before MRP applications being sold and used, but given the immaturity of computer systems in the 1960’s, few companies used these reorder points systems.
+MRP was developed in the 1960s in the US and incorporated into the software, and rolled out to companies in the 1970s in most developed countries.
+Reorder point planning has been integrated into software roughly ten years before MRP applications being sold and used.
+But given the immaturity of computer systems in the 1960s, few companies used these reorder point systems.

-Therefore the MRP definition can be considered to be the first broadly used computerized procedure for supply and production planning.
-The actual full leveraging of MRP’s capabilities change depending upon the company, with some companies still having problems correctly using MRP, and with many companies applying MRP incorrectly to unforecastable product locations.
+Therefore the MRP definition can be considered the first broadly used computerized procedure for supply and production planning.
+The actual full leveraging of MRP’s capabilities changes depending upon the company, with some companies still having problems correctly using MRP and many companies misusing MRP to unforecastable product locations.

-*The concept of forecastability is in my view the most important concept that must be understood to manage any supply planning method, but that gets into another topic.
+*The concept of forecastability is, in my view, the most critical concept that must be understood to manage any supply planning method, but that gets into another topic.